raj-gun/NonSysID/supplimentray_information/README.md

 (ii) to capture the underlying dynamics of the system within the model.

 The dynamic models generated through system identification can be either discrete or continuous time models \[3\].
-This paper centres on widely-used discrete-time models, specifically nonlinear auto-regressive models with exogenous inputs (NARX), where the ARX model is a linear variant of the NARX framework.
+This package centres on widely-used discrete-time models, specifically, nonlinear auto-regressive models with exogenous inputs (NARX), where the ARX model is a linear variant of the NARX framework.
 These input-output time-series models predict future outputs of a system based on its historical input and